dscruggs/devnotes/cert_exams/azure_ai_engineer.md

 - `Bot Framework SDK` can be used to make bots using code
 - `Bot Framework Composer` can be used to make bots using a GUI

+- Bot templates
+  - empty bot (basic skeleton bot)
+  - Echo bot (repeats back messages)
+  - Core Bot (can integrate w/ language understanding service)

+- Terms
+  - **Activities** which are events like a user joining or receiving a message
+  - ***Turn** is a two way exchange between the user and bot
+  - **Process Activity** is called to notify the bot of actions
+  - **Turn Handler** method handles and calls logic from actions
+  - **Activity Handlers** are event methods that can be overriden to handle different activities
+  - **Dialogs** are complex patterns for handling stateful, multi-turn convos

+- Azure resource creation
+  - Develop bot
+  - Register and Azure App
+  - Create bot application service
+  - Prepare bot for deployment w/ config files and dependencies
+  - deploy bot as weeb app

+- `Bot Framework Emulator` for testing bot locally
+- `Bot Framework Composer` IDE for building bots, very visual.
+Has embedded web chat for teaching bot there

+- `Power Virtual Agents` is a no code chatbot building service, but some features require using the Bot Framework Composer to integrate.

+- Text, buttons, images, and cards can be implemented on a bot

+- dialog elements:
+  - Recognizer determines user intent
+  - Trigger responds to a detected intent
+  - Language Generator formulates output from the bot to the user

 #### Azure Cognitive Search

 A cloud-scale search solution that uses cognitive services to extract insights from data and documents.
 Can ingest and index data from various sources